TIVT-2-4-B2/Temple-Surfer/CODESTYLE.md

 - Do not use `Using namespace`.
 - Start header files with `#pragma once`.
 - Use camelcase for naming.
-- The `{` is placed on the next line after a function statement.
+- The `{` is placed on the next line after a function statement or an if statement.

   Example: